Summary

 Test your adapted designs with local partners or cultural consultants.
 They can spot problems you might miss.
 This small investment can save you from major embarrassment later.

 Use A/B testing when possible.
 Show different versions to people from your target cultures.
-See which designs get better responses and engagement.
+See which designs create better responses and engagement.

-In 2025, many businesses started using cultural design audits.
+In 2025, companies like Airbnb began using cultural design audits.
 These help find potential problems before you present your business plan to global audiences.

 Building Scalable Design Systems

 Create templates for your international visual business plans that can be easily adapted for different cultures.
-This saves time and keeps consistency across markets while allowing for local changes.
+This saves time and keeps consistency across markets while allowing for local customization.

-Build a style guide that shows which elements stay the same.
+Build a style guide that specifies which elements stay the same.
 Which elements change for each culture.
 This helps your team make quick decisions when creating new materials.

 FAQs